wemogy/libs-infrastructure-database/docs/public/docs-general/03-database-repository.md

 The `QuerySingleAsync` method provides a way to get a single entity from the database.
 It throws a ```PreconditionFailedErrorException``` if more results are returned than the expected one.
 It also throws a ```NotFoundErrorException``` when no result is found.

+## CountAsync

+The `CountAsync` method provides a ways to count entities from the database, which match a given filter.

 ## ExistsAsync

 The `ExistsAsync` methods are used to check if entities exist in the database.
 They all return true when found or false otherwise.